Corollarium/LanguageDetector/README.md

 ================

 This is a fork from https://github.com/crodas/LanguageDetector adding several new languages.
+Text for the samples is from Wikipedia.

 PHP Class to detect languages from any free text.